kharchenkolab/conos/vignettes/walkthrough.md

 ![](walkthrough_files/figure-gfm/unnamed-chunk-47-1.png)<!-- -->

-## DE Between Sample Groups
+## Differential Expression Between Sample Groups

-Next, given a joint clustering of cells that captures cell relationships between samples, we can want to ask what is different between the cells of these populations between specific samples types, in this case CB and BM samples.
-Conos provides routines to be able to do that.
+Next, given a joint clustering of cells that captures the cell relationships between samples, we can want to ask what is different between the cells of these populations between specific samples types (in this case, between CB and BM samples).
+Conos provides routines for users to do that.

-The general approach we suggest for differential expression analysis, is to first pool all the data associated with each cluster (forming a meta-cell that is analogous bulk RNA-seq measurement of the cells within each cluster), and then use standard differential expression packages, such as DESeq2 or limma to compare these “bulk-like” meta-cell samples, using appropriate design models.
-In this section we show a convenience routine (`getPerCellTypeDE`) that enables one type of comparison (same cluster, between sample groups), but if more advanced models are desired (e.g. additional model variables, etc.) `getClusterCountMatrices` command can be used to obtain the meta-cell counts:
+The general approach we suggest for differential expression analysis is to first pool all the data associated with each cluster (forming a meta-cell that is analogous bulk RNA-seq measurement of the cells within each cluster), and then use standard differential expression packages (such as DESeq2 or limma) to compare these “bulk-like” meta-cell samples, using appropriate design models.
+In this section we show a convenience routine called `getPerCellTypeDE` that enables one type of comparison (same cluster, between sample groups); if however more advanced models are desired (e.g. additional model variables, etc.), the `getClusterCountMatrices` command can be used to obtain the meta-cell counts:

 ``` r